-Our management agreements provide us with termination rights upon a manager's failure to meet certain financial performance criteria.
-Our termination rights may, in certain cases, be waived in exchange for consideration from the manager, such as a cure payment.
+Our management agreements provide us with termination rights upon a manager's failure to meet certain financial performance criteria and decision not to cure the failure by making a cure payment.
 The Oak Brook Hills Marriott Resort, Orlando Airport Marriott, and the Hilton Garden Inn Chelsea/New York City each failed its performance test at the end of 2012.
-With respect to the Oak Brook Hills Marriott Resort, we sent a notice of termination to the manager in April 2013.
-We are currently in discussions with the manager regarding the timing of the termination.
+With respect to the Oak Brook Hills Marriott Resort, we terminated the management agreement and agreed with the manager that the termination date would be in November 2013.
 With respect to the Hilton Garden Inn Chelsea/New York City, we amended the management agreement to reduce the base management fee to 2% of gross revenues for the remainder of the term.
 With respect to the Orlando Airport Marriott, we determined that no action would be taken.